20 Car Hacks That’ll Make Driving So Much Better

 Buy a plug-in seat warmer

 Just because your car isn’t fancy enough to have built-in seat warmers, doesn’t mean you can’t have a warm seat.
 Purchase an after-market seat cover to help thaw out and warm up you and your car while you drive.
+Make sure you don’t commit any of these 11 driving mistakes that drive other drivers nuts.

 DIY car mats